Colonial Beach gym owner gives the gift of a bicycle to dozens of kids

 To do something about that, Adamson purchased 30 bicycles for 30 Colonial Beach youngsters 18 and under.

-She asked Colonial Beach youngsters interested in getting a new bicycle to submit their names, which went into a hat.
-Then each day in December, Adamson and the folks at the River Gym would pick out a name to select a bike winner.
+She asked Colonial Beach youth interested in getting a new bicycle to submit their names, which went into a hat.
+Then, each day in December, Adamson and the folks at the River Gym would pick out a name to select a bike winner.

 The twist was how she handled picking and purchasing each bicycle.
 She contacted each winner and told them they could order the bike of their choice online from a few different sites.